OctopusDeploy/blog/blog/2021-11/export-metrics-from-windows-kubernetes-nodes-in-aks/index.md

 - Run a DaemonSet of privileged pods on all Linux nodes and gather host-level metrics with [node_exporter](https://github.com/prometheus/node_exporter)
 - Have them labeled with something that Prometheus will scrape automatically

-This doesn't work on Windows because Windows Containers can't ([currently](https://github.com/Azure/AKS/issues/1975)) be privileged - meaning they can't see the 'outside world' of the host VM.
+This doesn't work on Windows because Windows containers can't ([currently](https://github.com/Azure/AKS/issues/1975)) be privileged - meaning they can't see the 'outside world' of the host VM.
 So we need some other way to peek into the host.

-Based on a fantastic [solution](https://github.com/aidapsibr/aks-prometheus-windows-exporter) by GitHub user aidapsibr, we built a way to mimic the standard pattern for Linux fairly closely, so that other folks working in our cluster can understand how the monitoring pipeline works without too much confusion.
+Based on a fantastic [solution](https://github.com/aidapsibr/aks-prometheus-windows-exporter) by GitHub user aidapsibr, we built a way to mimic the standard pattern for Linux fairly closely.
+Other folks working in our cluster can now understand how the monitoring pipeline works without too much confusion.

 There are three components: